-AREA OF DEVELOPMENT 3: Gender equality in recruitment and career progression
+Area of Development 3: Gender equality in recruitment and career progression

-Currently, we have achieved relatively equal representation between men and women in our team.
-We believe we have created an efficient recruitment mechanism that allows us to help people, without prejudice to their gender, to show their strength during our selection process and start working our organisation.
+We believe we have created an efficient recruitment mechanism that allows us to help people, without prejudice to their gender, to show their strength during our selection process and start working in our organisation.
 Furthermore, individuals are later equally supported in their career progression in our structure.
 Still to protect this balance and to ensure individuals from underrepresented backgrounds also have equal opportunities we have focus on a number of objectives: